iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/subscription.md

 # Data sharing - Subscription methods

-One of the ways to distribute your protected data is by including it in a subscription.
+One of the ways to distribute your protected data is **by including it in a subscription**.